cliffordthompson/ps5-brute-force/README.md

 1. Upload the sketch to your Arduino
 2. Navigate to the Parental Controls on your PS5
 3. Change the entry method from the controller-style to keypad-style.
 4. Plug the Arduino into your PS5.
-The word *UNO* should be displayed on the LED matrix
+The word *PS5* should be displayed on the LED matrix
 5. Press the button on your breadboard
 6. Wait for the Arduino to crack your code
   - The sketch will do batches of 200, and then pause (awaiting you to press the button again).